ctp-eos/ctp-sci/Dark Universe Solved.md

 > **Dark Matter is T-energy coded in alternate CeFRs, producing P-realities that are invisible to our own.**

 In other words, **what we perceive as gravitational “pull” without visible matter** is actually the result of **gravitational forces from neighboring encoded realities**.
-These are not parallel universes in a speculative multiverse sense — they are **adjacent layers of encoded frequency within the same non-physical consciousness C-domain substrate**.
+These are not parallel universes in a speculative multiverse sense — they are **adjacent differential layers of encoded frequencies within the same non-physical consciousness C-domain substrate**.

 This phenomenon aligns with current astrophysical findings:
 - **Dark Matter doesn’t emit light.**